Lechlade: Economy

 The town is a popular venue for tourism and river-based activities.

 There are several pubs, some antique shops, a convenience store, food outlets, a garden centre and a Christmas shop.

 Culture and community

 Lechlade has hosted a music festival since 2011.
 In 2015 the festival's headline act was Status Quo.
+The festival was cancelled in 2023 due to poor weather causing the ground to be too soft, which resulted in the Lechlade Festival company going into liquidation.

 Lechlade has a number of youth activities, most of them centred on the Memorial Hall and the adjacent Lechlade Pavilion Hall.
 Behind the Town Hall are large playing fields, an astro turf pitch, a skate park and a playground.
-The memorial hall has been rebuilt after a fire in 2016.
+The memorial hall was rebuilt after a fire in 2016.

-1970 Squadron, Air Training Corps was founded in the town in 1997.
-The squadron's membership consists of young people from Lechlade and neighbouring towns such as Fairford and Faringdon.
-The unit has disbanded and all cadets have been transferred many attending the group in Highworth.
+1970 Squadron Air Training Corps was founded in the town in 1997.
+The squadron's membership consisted of young people from Lechlade and neighbouring towns such as Fairford and Faringdon.
+The unit has disbanded and all cadets transferred, many attending the group in Highworth.
 The 1st Lechlade Scout Group can trace its origins back to 1915 when Robert Baden-Powell inspected Scouts from Lechlade and the surrounding area.